 Personal finance magazine Kiplinger conducts a yearly search of the most lucrative college majors out of 215 common options.
 In collaboration with PayScale and Economic Modeling Specialists International, Kiplinger looked at the average starting salary (less than five years’ work experience) and median salary (at least 10 years’ work experience) for each major and analyzed the projected 10-year job growth for each field.

-The most lucrative, longevity-promising fields in which having a degree would be wise include actuarial mathematics, physicals, business administration, finance and economics, information security, computer science, information systems, nursing, biomedical engineering, mechanical engineering and civil engineering, according to the research.
+There are lucrative, longevity-promising fields in which having a degree would be wise.
+These include actuarial mathematics, physicals, business administration, finance and economics, information security, computer science, information systems, nursing, biomedical engineering, mechanical engineering and civil engineering, according to the research.

 So, in other words, not having a degree of any level might make competition that much stiffer for you.